racket/racket/racket/src/README.txt

 but note the following:

- * If you are building from a source distribution (as opposed to a Git repository checkout), then beware that a Racket distribution will not build correctly by itself.
-A source distribution is intended for Unix platforms, and it does not include native libraries that are needed on Mac OS.
+ * If you are building from a source distribution (as opposed to a Git repository checkout), then beware that the distribution does not include native libraries that are needed on Mac OS.
+The install step will fetch missing packages.
+With a Git repository checkout, `raco pkg install -i racket-lib` will be needed as described in the Unix instructions.

-   To fetch the missing packages, supply `--enable-missingpkgs` to `configure`.
-Using `--enable-missingpkgs` downloads and installs needed platform-specific Racket packages as part of `make install`.

-   Use `--enable-catalog=<url>` to install packages from a different catalog than the source distribution's default.
-Use `--enable-pkgs=<pkgs>` to install a different set of packages (or additional packages if `--enable-missingpkgs` is also specified).

  * The Racket build creates a framework, "Racket.framework", which is installed into "racket/lib".
 This framework is used by the `racket`